frame-lang/frame_transpiler/docs/source/advanced_frame/deferred_transitions.rst

 | doTransition           |
 +------------------------+

-We can start to see a problem emerge with this implementation of transitions as the stack grows when we transition in a ``|>|`` event handler.
-This usually is not a problem in reactive systems as typically a client will call the interface and typically only a single transition will occur.
+This situation is usually is not a problem in reactive systems as most machines are not designed to do repeated transitions from enter event handlers.
+However, there are a couple of important cases where this is problematic.

-Where this situation becomes a problem is in a couple of cases.
-One case is in trying to solve iterative problems with state machines.
-For instance, here is a simple count down machine that does all its work in the enter events:
+The first is machines designed to solve iterative problems.
+For instance, here
+is a simple machine implementing a loop that does all its work in the enter events:

 .. code-block::